Date: Sun, 16 April 2023

 Bus transport will be provided from Belair National Park to the 58 km, 40 km and 26 km, 16 km and 10 km starts.

 - Foxfield Oval 6:00 am start bus departs from the old Belair Country Club Car Park 4:45 am

 - Foxfield Oval 7:00 am start bus departs from the old Belair Country Club Car Park 5:45 am

 - Foxfield Oval start 8:00 am start bus departs from the old Belair Country Club Car Park 6:45 am

 - Cleland Conservation Park 12:30 pm start bus departs from the old Belair Country Club Car Park 11:15 am

 The cost of the bus is $15 and a booking can be made at the time you enter or by amending your registration.
 The bus ticket is non-refundable.
-Bus bookings will remain open until registrations close, unless sold out earlier.
+Bus bookings will remain open until registrations close.
 A list of entrants and bus bookings will be updated here closer to the event.

 IMPORTANT INFORMATION ABOUT CAR PARKING AT BELAIR NATIONAL PARK FOR FIVE PEAKS

 - Bring your own bottle, cup or hydration pack to top up at aid stations, there are NO CUPS at aid stations.